Skip to Content

 19. Toyger Cat Breed

-The Toyger is a newer cat breed and was originally called the California Toyger.
+The Toyger is a newer cat breed originally called the California Toyger.
 The word Toyger was meant to be a mix of toy and tiger.
 The name derives from its tiger-like and slightly wild appearance but domestic cat nature.

 toyger cat breed